Engage Families, Expand the Learning

 This allows the teacher to individualize instruction in a way that would not be possible without collaboration.

+Every feature in Educa has an educational purpose.
 Every group or individual observation made or curriculum item shared creates new learning opportunities at home as parents reinforce the learning or even take it one step further.
-A child who loved playing a ukulele at school might be encouraged to engage more in music at home.
+A child who plays a ukulele at school might engage more in music at home.

 Effective communication is essential to building partnerships between educators and parents.
 Parents need confidence that their child’s needs are being well served.
 A private and open communication two-way communication channel that promotes honest and constructive exchanges achieves that goals.

-While this is an extreme example, where preschool children are transported to a school for special needs, the reality that parents are less and less likely to have time at drop-off to build a connection to teachers.
-In fact, many children are dropped off by care-givers, not parents.
+While this is an extreme example, parents are less and less likely to have time at drop-off to build a connection to teachers.
+In fact, care-givers drop off many children, not parents.

-This puts enormous pressure on the communication tools used by a preschool, given rise to new preschool communication apps like Educa.
+This puts enormous pressure on communication, giving rise to new communication tools like Educa.

 The Value of Shared Learning